Two-stage Training of Graph Neural Networks for Graph Classification: Experiments

-The improvement in accuracy by \ourtriplet and \ourfinetune suggests two possible explanations: \begin{itemize} \item The end-to-end training methods fail to realize the full potential of the GNN models.
-Even if the final classifier of is upgraded from a fully-connected layer to an MLP, the accuracy is not as high as in \ourtriplet and \ourfinetune. \item Learning meaningful embeddings in between that are fairly separated based on classes (see Figure~\ref{fig:dd}), for example through metric learning as in our methods, facilitates a better accuracy of the final classifier. \end{itemize}
+The improvement in accuracy by \ourtriplet and \ourfinetune suggests two explanations: \begin{itemize} \item The end-to-end training methods fail to realize the full potential of the GNN models.
+Even if the final classifier is upgraded from a fully-connected layer to an MLP, the accuracy is not as high as in \ourtriplet and \ourfinetune. \item Learning meaningful embeddings in between that are fairly separated based on classes (see Figures~\ref{fig:dd} and~\ref{fig:tsne}), for example through metric learning as in our methods, facilitates a better accuracy of the final classifier. \end{itemize}